expo/expo/docs/pages/update-spec/introduction.md

 }
 ```
   * `id` The ID MUST uniquely specify the manifest.
-  * `createdAt` The date and time created is essential as the client selects the most recent update (subject to any constraints supplied by the `expo-manifest-filters` header).
+  * `createdAt` The date and time created is essential as the client-library selects the most recent update (subject to any constraints supplied by the `expo-manifest-filters` header).
 The datetime should be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
   * `runtimeVersion` Can be any string defined by the developer.
 It stipulates what native code setup is required to run the associated JavaScript update bundle.
   * `Asset` Provides information about an asset and where to obtain it.
     * `hash` SHA256 hash of the file to guarantee integrity.